textileio/powergate/cli-docs/pow/pow_wallet_verify.md

-## pow wallet balance
+## pow wallet verify

-Print the balance of the specified wallet address
+Verifies the signature of a message signed with a storage profile wallet address.

 ### Synopsis

-Print the balance of the specified wallet address
+Verifies the signature of a message signed with a storage profile wallet address.

 ```
-pow wallet balance [address] [flags]
+pow wallet verify [addr] [hex-encoded-message] [hex-encoded-signature] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for balance
+  -h, --help   help for verify
 ```

 ### Options inherited from parent commands